-You’ve just made it easy for even a neophyte to attack you, so guys always update your software and app, save your self from stress by sacrificing the few internet data bundle/subscription.
+You’ve just made it easy for even a neophyte to attack you, so guys always update your software and app and save yourself from stress by sacrificing a few internet data bundles/subscriptions.

 3. Think before you click

-Yeah, we are in generation, were we get substantial information, too much data out there, so every day of our lives we click on links daily, from pictures, addresses, and more, Always be cautious of links that you click.
+Yeah, we are in a generation, where we get substantial information, too much data out there, so every day of our lives we click on links daily, from pictures, addresses, and more, Always be cautious of links that you click.

 In fact, I will say don’t trust any link, the shortened ones are the most dangerous, or those links that attackers have the chance to edit the anchor text for the links, well some of you might be like, I can’t get phished, LOL, no one is an ANTI-phishing Guru.

 Attackers are getting smarter every day, so shine your eyes on links before clicking, check out this tweet of a really crafted phishing attack, go laugh a little.

 Yeah, you might be so smart in deciding which links you click, but you never can say maybe the mail you get is crafted so well, that you won’t even think twice before clicking.

 4. Limit Sensitive Personal Info Online

 Owning an account on some platforms is necessary to access their service, but you also need to be cautious of Personal Identifiable Information (PII) you put out there all in the name of I need an account with this platform.

 It’s better to leave their platform and find some other platform to use, you can check out similarweb to get alternatives of any platform